-In accordance with the fair value hierarchy described above, the following table shows the fair value of the Company's financial assets (all marketable investment securities) that are required to be measured at fair value as of December 31, 2010 and December 31, 2009 (in thousands):
+In accordance with the fair value hierarchy described above, the following table shows the fair value of the Company's financial assets (all marketable investment securities) that are required to be measured at fair value as of December 31, 2011 and December 31, 2010 (in thousands):

-As of December 31, 2010: Level 1 Level 2 Level 3 Total Marketable investment securities \$ 41,102 \$ 15,499 \$ - \$ 56,601 As of December 31, 2009: Level 1 Level 2 Level 3 - Total Marketable investment securities \$ 36,070 \$ 11,996 \$ 8,586 \$ 56,652
+As of December 31, 2011: Level 1 Level 2 Level 3 Total Marketable investment securities \$ 50,824 \$ 29,008 \$ - \$ 79,832 As of December 31, 2010: Level 1 Level 2 Level 3 Total Marketable investment securities \$ 41,102 \$ 15,499 \$ - \$ 56,601

-As of December 31, 2010 and December 31, 2009, the fair values of the Company's Level 2 securities were \$15.5 million and \$12.0 million, respectively.
+As of December 31, 2011 and December 31, 2010, the fair values of the Company's Level 2 securities were \$29.0 million and \$15.5 million, respectively.
 These securities are certificates of deposit or commercial paper issued by domestic companies with an original maturity of greater than ninety days.
 These securities are currently rated A-1 or higher.
 The Company's cash equivalents are classified within Level 1 or Level 2 of the fair value hierarchy because they are valued using quoted market prices or broker or dealer quotations for similar assets.
+These investments are initially valued at the transaction price and subsequently valued utilizing third party pricing providers or other market observable data.
+Data used in the analysis include reportable trades, broker/dealer quotes, bids and offers, benchmark yields and credit spreads.
+The Company validates the prices provided by its third party pricing providers by reviewing their pricing methods, analyzing pricing inputs and confirming that the securities have traded in normally functioning markets.
+The Company did not adjust or override any fair value measurements provided by its pricing providers as of December 31, 2011 or 2010.